 - 4 ounces ginger beer

-- Add lime juice to a copper mug or glass filled with ice.
-Add in bourbon and top off with ginger beer.
-Stir and serve with extra limes and cinnamon stick.
+- Add the bourbon and lime juice to a copper mug or glass filled with ice.

 - Top off with ginger beer.